Inference and Visualization of Community Structure in Attributed Hypergraphs Using Mixed-Membership Stochastic Block Models: Conclusions

+In this study, we introduced a framework, HyperNEO, that combines MMSBMs for hypergraphs with dimensionality reduction methods.
+Specifically, we employed the Hy-MMSBM and HyCoSBM as MMSBMs for hypergraphs, alongside t-SNE, UMAP, TriMap, and PaCMAP as dimensionality reduction methods.
+Our framework generates node layouts that largely preserve community memberships of nodes.
+We also confirmed that HyCoSBM improves the inference capability of community structure in hypergraphs compared to the Hy-MMSBM when node attributes are sufficiently associated with the communities, aligning with previous results \cite{badalyan2024}.
+Our framework helps infer, visualize, and understand community structures in empirical hypergraphs with node attributes.
+A future direction is to explore more effective combinations of stochastic block models and dimensionality reduction methods that allow accurate inference and informative visualization of higher-order community structures in real-world complex systems.

-We did not systematically examine different dimensionality reduction methods.
-We employed the UMAP, which has been used for the visualization and clustering of high-dimensional data across disciplines \cite{becht2019, murray2020, rheault2021, berenhaut2022, benatti2023}.
-Other dimensionality reduction methods (e.g., Laplacian eigenmaps \cite{belkin2001}, Isomap \cite{tenenbaum2000}, and t-SNE \cite{laurens2008}) may yield qualitatively different results on community structure in the empirical hypergraphs used in our study.
-In addition, we focused on only the case of unordered attribute data (i.e., the index of the category to which a node belongs is not informative).
-It warrants future work to extend the proposed model to the case where the node attributes are ordered discrete values or continuous values \cite{newman2016, stanley2019}.
+There are several limitations of this work.
+First, we may further investigate useful definitions of a learned representation, $\bar{\bm{A}}$, of the hypergraph in MMSBMs.
+Theoretical analysis for the learned representation, including the spectral decomposition \cite{lei2015}, is a promising future work.
+Second, we focused only on two MMSBMs for hypergraphs.
+Our framework may extend to the case of stochastic block models with hard community memberships for hypergraphs (e.g., \cite{chodrow2021}).
+Third, we applied our framework to only small synthetic and empirical hypergraphs.
+Our framework may yield qualitatively different results on node layouts in large hypergraphs.
+Fourth, we focused only on unordered attribute data (i.e., the index of the attribute category to which a node belongs is not informative).
+It warrants future work to infer community structure in hypergraphs with node attributes that are ordered-discrete or continuous values \cite{newman2016, stanley2019}.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 We thank Naoki Masuda (State University of New York at Buffalo) for fruitful discussions.
+KN thanks the financial support by the JST, ASPIRE Grant Number JPMJAP2328, JST, ACT-X Grant Number JPMJAX24CI, the Nakajima Foundation, and TMU local 5G research support.